 5 more minutes

-It’s amazing what 5 minutes can do you for.
+It’s amazing what 5 minutes can do.

 Then I had 5 glorious minutes to spin my legs out and contemplate the universe or whatever else I wanted to do while recovering.
 I thought surely 5 minutes wouldn’t be enough.
 But I was wrong, again.
 5 recovery minutes was luxurious, almost an eternity before I was going to do it all over again and again and a few more times.
-I probably only road my bike for about an hour and a half but I appreciated every second of it.
+I probably only road my bike for about an hour and a half but I noticed every second of it.

 Lesson?
-Time is precious and I get the privilege of learning this every time I break a sweat. #winning.
+Time is precious and I get the privilege of learning this every time I break a sweat.